Shayshez/EuroScope/README.md

 1. Trimmers location.
 2. Cut in the main PCB for trimmers access.
 3. Only 3 electrolytic capacitors in the analog board (not 5).
-4. Sticker with Serial Number.
+4. Sticker with Barcode and Serial Number.
 5. Silk screen that says it’s 2017 version...

 ![the right DSO150 DIY Kit](https://raw.githubusercontent.com/Shayshez/DSO150-Euro-Scope/master/the_right_dso150_kit.jpg)